kugelblitz2/pinobot2/README.md

     python3 bot.py

 to start pinobot.

+## Running as a service
+Change the path in `pinobot.service` to the location of your `bot.py` file

+    sudo pip3 install -r requirements
+    sudo mv ./pinobot2.service /etc/systemd
+    sudo systemctl daemon-reload
+    sudo systemctl enable pinobot2
+    sudo systemctl start pinobot2

 **Compatibility Notice: Runs on all real (UNIX) operating systems.
 May or may not work on Windows**